CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 ![](../../../../assets/img/contents/portfolio-site-160.png)

-As you can see that no icons appear in the output, however, the heading 'Social Profiles' still does.<br/>
+As you can see that no icons appear in the output, however, the heading 'Social Profiles' still does.
 What we wish to accomplish is that this heading should appear only if at least one social link is output.

 This can be achieved by enclosing the heading in a conditional tag that checks for the presence of all the five variables but we'll use another very powerful method, the technique we hinted about before, to achieve the same result.